-The Arts office at OSPI is eager to identify an arts cadre of educators representing the arts disciplines of dance, music, theatre, and visual arts.
-The new OSPI Statewide Cadre for The Arts will be comprised of arts educators who have both experience and expertise in one or more of the arts disciplines.
+The Arts office at OSPI has openings for new members to join the arts cadre of educators representing the arts disciplines.
+The OSPI Statewide Cadre for The Arts comprised of arts educators who have both experience and expertise in one or more of the arts disciplines of dance, media arts, music, theatre, and visual arts.
 Cadre members will have the opportunity to provide input

 on the arts learning standards, assessments, and implementation supports.
 Members may also

 participate in professional learning opportunities at state, regional, and local